 - More than one million visitors descend on Corfu every year.
 The majority are still package tourists, but many people today use the Internet to put together a holiday independently.

 - Nude sun bathing is considered inappropriate unless you are on a designated nude beach or in a remote area where you are not be likely to be seen.
 Topless sunbathing is common in the summer.
 No one will fine you, but you may offend some people.

 - Do not take photographs or make notes near military or official installations.
 Seek permission before photographing individuals.

 - When Greeks go out to eat, they have lunch at about 14.00 and dinner no earlier than 21.00.
 Thus, if you're looking for a restaurant patronised by the locals as a sign of quality, you won't spot one in the early evening.
 In high summer, it is not unusual for Greek families to go out to eat at 23:00.
 However, tavernas open from 18:00 for the evening meal if you prefer to eat earlier.

 - Service is always included in restaurant bills and hotel bills but it is customary to tip the waiter or chambermaid if you are satisfied with the service.

 - The first recorded cricket game in Corfu took place in 1823 between the British Garrison and the Royal Navy.
-Local Corfiots soon took up the game and two years later had formed two local sides to take on the British.
+The Corfiots soon took up the game, and a couple of years later had formed two local sides to take on the British.
 Cricket is now a very popular game on the island.
-A new ground at Kontokali Marina has been added to complement the original ground, The Esplanade at Corfu Town, which has been reduced in size to accommodate a car park.
-Cricket is still played there but is generally reserved for Colts matches.
+A new ground at Kontokali Marina has replaced the original ground on the Esplanade in Corfu Town, where only a rare exhibition match is played nowadays.
 Over 100 games are played each year, not only against touring sides but also between the various sides on the island such as Gymnastikos, Ergatikos, Byron and Feax.

-A selection of the most prestigious, exclusive, stunning & interesting
+A selection of the most prestigious, exclusive, stunning and interesting